stackchain/Clinical_Trial_Starter/README.md

 1. Create a Directory in your local drive
 2. Clone the file in your local drive
-3. Make sure you have the following dependencies (install if not) fs-extra ganache-cli mocha next next-routes react react-dom semantic-ui-css semantic-ui-react" solc truffle-hdwallet-provider web3
+3. Make sure you have the following dependencies (install if not): fs-extra, ganache-cli, mocha, next, next-routes, react, react-dom, semantic-ui-css, semantic-ui-react, solc, truffle-hdwallet-provider, web3

 4. run the program using npm run dev